Chicken Fajita Pizza in Atb Cookbook

 I also love my bar pan.
 It is the most used stone in my kitchen!

-1. How do I make the Chicken Fajita Pizza from the Pampered Chef Atb Cookbook?
+What ingredients do I need for the Chicken Fajita Pizza from the ATB Cookbook?

-2. Can I use a different type of crust for the Chicken Fajita Pizza?
+Can I use a different type of dough for the Chicken Fajita Pizza?

 Similar Pampered Chef Threads